AuthMe/AuthMeReloaded/docs/config.md

         # to enable this option and configure the AllowedRestrictedUser field.
         AllowRestrictedUser: false
         # The restricted user feature will kick players listed below
         # if they don't match the defined IP address.
+Names are case-insensitive.
         # Example:
         #     AllowedRestrictedUser:
         #     - playername;127.0.0.1